top of page

 What You Need Before You Register

-• Your ABN and business name
+• ABN and business trading name

-• Business location and industry type
+• Business address and industry classification

 How to Register for WorkCover Insurance in Australia: